c-w/github-data-challenge-2014/ReadMe.md

 We downloaded 20125 avatars in total for our experiments.
 9953 (49%) of these avatars were auto-generated and thus filtered out, leaving 10172 avatars left over.
-Due to computing equipment constraints, we unfortunately had to reduce this data-set futher: we used a random selection of 8000 avatars from our data-set to create the final eigen-face decomposition visualization.
-(Doing data-science on a Samsung Chromebook... it's not fun.)
+Due to computing equipment constraints, we unfortunately had to reduce this data-set further: we used a random selection of 8000 avatars from our data-set to create the final eigen-face decomposition visualization.
+(Doing data-science on a Samsung Chromebook...
+It's not fun.)

 ## Dependencies